Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.04.__ - Version 4.0

-- Move online providers values to a file in the application documents folder.
+- Move online providers values from code to files in the application documents folder.
->>>>- Create online providers database table.
->>>>- Add online providers editor form.
 - Add moon month name to all days in the month view.
 - Add suspend reminder menu in the main form and the tray icon.
 - Improve tray icon to show if the reminder is suspended.